Explore Courses

 • Task 2 is a formal essay.
 Maintain the right format and structure.
 Use the right tone and format.
 Use the passive voice to sound more formal and objective.

 • The essay should be grammatically correct.
-Applicants should try to avoid both minor and major grammatical errors and grammar rules should be applied in a correct way.
+Applicants should try to avoid both minor and major grammatical errors and grammar rules should be applied in the correct way.

 Important Resources to Read About IELTS: